syns-platform/contracts/README.md

   - automatically calculates and transfers [royties](https://www.nftgators.com/nft-royalties-explained/) to original creator

-* [SwylClub](https://github.com/SWYLy/contracts/blob/main/contracts/v1/SwylClub.sol) - most honored and complex out of the five contracts, powers all the complex Swyl membership logic.
-SwylClub is able to:
+* [SynsClub](https://github.com/syns-platform/contracts/blob/main/contracts/v1/SwylClub.sol) - most honored and complex out of the five contracts, powers all the complex Syns membership logic.
+SynsClub is able to:

-  - Allow potential club owners to create a `SWYL Club` and add multiple membership plans, known as `SWYL Tiers`, where the owner can configure their desired membership fee and limit the number of members in each tier, as well as update the metadata at any time.
+  - Allow potential club owners to create a `SYNS Club` and add multiple membership plans, known as `SYNS Tiers`, where the owner can configure their desired membership fee and limit the number of members in each tier, as well as update the metadata at any time.

-  - Enable club owners to easily track the total and active members in each `SWYL Tier` and periodically request to remove inactive members.
+  - Enable club owners to easily track the total and active members in each `SYNS Tier` and periodically request to remove inactive members.

-  - Allow potential subscribers to subscribe or unsubscribe to any `SWYL Tier` in any `SWYL Club` on the platform.
-The `SWYL Club` automatically calculates the next payment in 30 days for followers, records the date they started following the club, and increases the SWYL Royalty Stars (an honor system based on how long a follower has been following the club).
+  - Allow potential subscribers to subscribe or unsubscribe to any `SYNS Tier` in any `SYNS Club` on the platform.
+The `SYNS Club` automatically calculates the next payment in 30 days for followers, records the date they started following the club, and increases the SYNS Royalty Stars (an honor system based on how long a follower has been following the club).

 # Get Started